IRI-UW-Bioinformatics/ititer/docs/tutorial.rst

 .. code-block:: python

-    posterior.plot_all_samples()
+    sigmoid.plot_all_samples()

 .. image:: all-samples.png

-Matplotlib is used for all plotting.
-See the `matplotlib documentation <https://matplotlib.org/>`_ for help on customizing and saving figures.
+See the :py:mod:`matplotlib` documentation for help on customizing and saving figures.

 Inflection titers
 -----------------